amindeed/Calendar-Frontend/README.md

 ## TO DO
 - [ ] Select due time (current version set the reminder to 8:00AM)
 - [ ] List, edit and delete created/upcoming reminders
-- [ ] Publish the application as "API Executable" for authenticated access without having to be logged in to a Google account.
-- [ ] Logs in a standard format

 ## Used components